kennethsible/machine-translation/README.md

 # Neural Machine Translation in PyTorch
 **Ken Sible | [NLP Group](https://nlp.nd.edu)** | **University of Notre Dame**

-Note, any option in `model.config` can also be passed as a command line argument.
+Note, any option in `model.config` can also be passed as a command line argument,
 ```
-$ python translate.py --lang de en --beam_size 10 --string "Ich liebe Übersetzungen!"
+$ python translate.py --lang de en --beam_size 5 --string "..."
 ```

-Additionally, any command line output can be redirected from `stdout` to a file.
+and any output from `stdout` can be diverted using the output redirection operator.
 ```
 $ python translate.py --lang de en --file infile.txt > outfile.txt
 ```